exadel-inc/etoolbox-authoring-kit/docs/content/dev-tools/component-management/customizing-toolkit.md

 ### Running integration tests

-Starting from version _2.3.0_, the ToolKit supports integration tests powered by [Selenide](https://selenide.org).
-They are mainly for checking the browser-bound functions as well as checking the connection to a live AEM server and/or 3rd-party services on the Internet.
+The ToolKit supports integration tests powered by [Selenide](https://selenide.org).
+They are mainly for checking the browser-bound functions and rely on the connection to a live AEM server and/or 3rd-party services on the Internet.

 The integration tests are localed in the `it.tests` module.
 Important: unlike unit tests, integration tests are not run in frames of a "regular" build.
 To run them, you need to specify the dedicated Maven profile like the following:
 ```